radarnex/cp-session-finder/README.md

 	00000000, 00000000, 00000000, 00000000, 00000000, 00000000, 00000000, 00000000, 00000000,
 	8701c800, 00000000, 00000000; 3598/3600>

-So our individual session will be:
+So our individual session is:

 	00000000, c0a80122, 0000d444, c0a80132, 00000016, 00000006